shermanloan/scejson-doc/doc/appendix-history.md

   decimal places will be rounded to the correct number of decimal places by the SCE (using five/four rounding), and a warning message with this information will be returned with the response.
+* The [Loan](module-loan.md) module's `APR` request object now supports a `Max` field which allows the calling application to specify a maximum APR.
+If a maximum is specified, then this maximum will be included in the `APR` response object in the `Max` field, and a `MaxExceeded` field will also be returned to inform the calling application whether or not the specified maximum was exceeded.

 ## Release 2023-04-0
 * The [Account](module-account.md) module has been made available in this